zhangxiany-tamu/google-scholar-analytics/README.md

 ## How It Works

 1. **Import**: Paste a Google Scholar profile URL
-2. **Analysis**: The system scrapes publication data and performs comprehensive analysis
+2. **Analysis**: The system scrapes publication data and performs analysis
 3. **Results**: View detailed statistics, charts, and insights about research impact

 ## Tech Stack